Global Social Compliance

 Vendor Code of Conduct

 We expect high ethical standards from anyone with whom we do business and are committed to respecting the rights of all workers involved in making products to be sold in our stores or on our e-commerce sites.
-Our Vendor Code of Conduct aims to reflect our belief that the interests of those workers be protected and serves as the foundation of our Global Social Compliance Program, setting forth our standards, including human rights, labor rights, and anti-corruption standards, among other expectations.
+Our Vendor Code of Conduct aims to reflect our belief that the interests of those workers be protected and serves as the foundation of our Global Social Compliance Program, setting forth our standards, including human rights, labor rights, and ethical business standards, among other expectations.

 TJX's purchase order terms and conditions include a requirement for merchandise vendors to adhere to our Vendor Code of Conduct.
 While the specific requirements contained in the Code were developed with merchandise vendors in mind, we expect all the companies and individuals with whom we do business to act with integrity and adhere to the basic principles that underlie each Code requirement.
 Those basic principles include a commitment to act in accordance with all applicable laws and regulations; respect the human rights and well-being of all people; and consider one’s impact on the environment.